NomadMoth/Falling-Platform/Tutorial.md

 ## 1. Variables

 Create one private Rigidbody variable, two public floats, a public GameObject and a public BoxCollider.
+Assign whatever values you wish for the dropDelay and respawnDelay - they can be edited in the Unity inspector later if necessary.

     Rigidbody rb;
     public float dropDelay = 1f;